Burt Kanner: Southern California swim coaching

 With all the opportunities in Los Angeles, Kanner was able to gain coaching experience while still attending college at Occidental.
 He coached the swim team at Eagle Rock High School from 1959-1962, and spent one year as Head Coach for his Alma Mater Occidental in 1963.

 From 1966-1967, Kanner was Assistant Coach for the Los Angeles Athletic Club Swim Team.
 While there, he was mentored by Head Coach Don Gambril, a Hall of Fame inductee, Olympic Coach and long serving coach for the University of Alabama.
 In different years, both Don and Burt had attended and swam for Occidental College in Los Angeles and had been recognized by Occidental's Aquatic Hall of Fame.

 Prior to 1966, Kanner was busy obtaining his Master's Degree.
-One of Kanner's earlier coaching experiences was with Cal Tech's Pasadena AAU team from 1966-1973, where he led the team to four Southern California League Championships.
+One of Kanner's earlier coaching experiences was with Caltech's Pasadena AAU team from 1966-1973, where he led the team to four Southern California League Championships.
 He coached for one year at Pasadena's John Muir High School in 1969, where he served as a math teacher for six years.